reakain/Remote-Control-Cozmo/README.md

-# PyCozmo Expression Animation Testing
+# Remote Control Cozmo

-This serves as a quick test of the PyCozmo expression and animation capabilities.
+Made a little pygame setup with pycozmo for a remote controlled cozmo.
+It still needs to add in the expressions and sounds.

 ## Environment Setup
 This application uses Python 3, and these instructions assume python3 is set as your default python command.
 You can check your version with ```python --version```